Neuroventure/JavaScript-Challenge-03/README.md

 # 03 JavaScript: Password Generator

 ##  Project Description
-The password generator page features a text box that generates a password after selecting th ecriteria you want for your password.
+The password generator page features a text box that generates a password after selecting the criteria you want for your password.
 It will ask with a window prompt how many characters between 8-128, if you want uppercase letters, lowercase letters, numbers and special characters.
 It will then pull all of the character criteria together and create a random password based off of the users choices.
 The page is white background with a text square and "Generate Password" Button.

 ### Contents